 The final creation or solution to an inquiry process should be interdisciplinary and open-ended.
 Allow students to build on their learning style strengths by offering choices.
 Self directed learning allows for students to work independently and develop critical skills such as organization, creativity, judgement, and persistence.

 - Build engagement by offering choices.
 Involve students by encouraging them to pitch their own ideas for projects.
 TechnoKids projects allow for creative thinking and open-ended learning experiences.

 - Offer a variety of outputs.
 When students are given options, they take more responsibility for their learning and become more engaged.
-TechnoKids projects may be a presentation, visual art, timeline, graphic story, newsletter, questionnaire, blog, interactive map, animation, and many more!
+TechnoKids projects may be a presentation, visual art, timeline, graphic story, newsletter, questionnaire, interactive map, animation, and many more!